fadden/CiderPress2/ndocs/Manual-cp2.md

    next to each filename.
  - Multi-archive "grep" (same transformation as "print", but does text search).
    Could support modifiers, e.g. search by file type or mod date range.
- - Non-archive file utilities: EOL / high ASCII converter, sciibin, etc.
+ - Non-archive file utilities: EOL / high ASCII converter, etc.
  - Support half/quarter tracks and 524-byte sectors in the read/write sector
    commands.
  - Provide a way to set the volume number when creating a new 5.25" disk image.